-The Barrow river is considered one of the most scenic and picturises inland waterways.
-The second longest river in Ireland at 192 km, River Barrow is behind River Shannon in terms of its length.
-Barrow river along with River Nore and River Suir forms the three sisters of Ireland.
+Considered one of the most scenic and picturises inland waterways the Barrow is the second-longest river in Ireland at 192 km after the Shannon.
+The Barrow river along with River Nore and River Suir forms the three sisters of Ireland.

 Passing through Ireland’s most scenic countryside, River Barrow Walkway is a delight for tourists.
 The Barrow starts in Country Laois and flows through Kildar, Carlow, Kilkenny, Waterford, and Wexford.